AlexGuidace/Stock-Trading-Website/README.md

 ## sell.html
 A page where a user can sell stocks.
 Provides a dropdown menu of stocks owned by the user.

+## requirements.txt
+A file that specifies what packages are necessary to run the application.

 # License & Copyright
 © Alex Guidace